Updated March 11, 2026 · By Jake Embers

 9. Rest and finish (3 minutes)

-Move everything to a serving platter and let it rest for a few minutes.
-The vegetables will continue cooking slightly from their own heat.
-Sprinkle with fresh herbs, a pinch of flaky sea salt, and a drizzle of good olive oil.
+Move everything to a platter and let it rest.
+The vegetables continue cooking from residual heat.
+Hit them with fresh herbs, flaky salt, and good olive oil.

-Embrace the char.
-Those dark, slightly crispy edges aren't burnt - they're where all the flavor lives.
-My first attempts were too timid.
-You want real color on these vegetables.
+Embrace real char.
+Those dark edges aren't mistakes - they're where the flavor lives.
+My early attempts were too timid.
+You want serious color.

-Save delicate herbs until the end.
-Fresh basil and parsley burn quickly and turn bitter.
-Add them after everything comes off the heat.
+Save herbs for the end.
+Fresh basil burns and turns bitter in seconds.
+Add it after everything comes off the heat.

 FAQs